real-links/vedette/README.md

 ## Why?

-Currently, [@sentry/node](https://npm.im/@sentry/node) doesn't appear to allow you to pass a scope as an argument, instead [continuing to use](https://github.com/getsentry/sentry-javascript/issues/1294) [the deprecated domains module](https://github.com/getsentry/raven-node/issues/264).
+Currently, [@sentry/node](https://npm.im/@sentry/node) doesn't appear to you to pass a scope as an argument, instead [continuing to use](https://github.com/getsentry/sentry-javascript/issues/1294) [the deprecated domains module](https://github.com/getsentry/raven-node/issues/264).
 They have their (good) reasons, however they still could allow scopes to be portable for those that don't want to use domains in their code.

 This library attempts to solve this by wrapping around the default scope functions & calling `withScope` before `captureException`/`captureMessage` to include all your locally-set properties.
-This is designed to work in request/response or GraphQL environments, however it's relatively agnostic & can be used anywhere.
+It also offers a couple of static methods to send errors/messages in one invocation.

 ## API